 This is supported by the module Control.Search.SetFunctions.

-On one side, it converts non-deterministic constants/functions to deterministic constants/functions but the output is the whole multiset:
+On one side, you can convert non-deterministic constants/functions to deterministic constants/functions but the output is the whole multiset:

 set1 :: (a -> b) -> a -> Values b -- For 1-ary functions.